-- 1. As part of general skin protection strategies: - Students will wear hats that protect the face, neck and ears whenever they are outside e.g. before/after school, lunch & fruit breaks, sport, sports carnivals, outdoor excursions and activities - Students who do not have their hats with them will play in an area protected from the sun.
-A "No Hat Play in the Undercroft" strategy will be established - Students will be encouraged to use available areas of shade for outdoor play activities - Outdoor activities will be held in areas of shade whenever possible - Staff should act as role models by practising SunSmart behaviour ie. wearing protective hats and appropriate clothing for all outdoor activities, using SPF 50+ broad-spectrum water-resistant sunscreen for skin protection, seeking shade whenever possible
+- 1. As part of general skin protection strategies: - Students will wear hats that protect the face, neck and ears whenever they are outside e.g. before/after school, lunch & fruit breaks, sport, sports carnivals, outdoor excursions and activities - Students who do not have their hats with them will be in an area protected from the sun. - Students will be encouraged to use available areas of shade for outdoor play activities - Outdoor activities will be held in areas of shade whenever possible - Staff should act as role models by practising SunSmart behaviour ie. wearing protective hats and appropriate clothing for all outdoor activities, using SPF 50+ broad-spectrum water-resistant sunscreen for skin protection, seeking shade whenever possible